Theerapong/Ansible-launches-AWS-EC2/README.md

 # Overall
 This is a test.
-This playbook intents to launch two CentOS on AWS EC2.
+This project intents to launch two CentOS VMs on AWS EC2.
 The goal is to install and configure Docker Swarm cluster.